Saurabh021298/CDC/SALESFORCE_Kafkacdc.md

-﻿# Sales-force Streaming Events and Kafka Integration **
+﻿# Salesforce Streaming Events and Kafka Integration

 # **Document History**

 |**Date**|**Version**|**Created By**|**Reviewed By**|